Care for your children long after your passing

-Establishing a Trust in your Will can be beneficial for lessening Inheritance Tax (IHT) and ensuring that children are not disinherited by changes to marital status, as well as helping to shelter assets from Local Authority calls for care fee payments later in life (see also our Property Protection Trust).
+Establishing a Trust in your Will can be beneficial for lessening Inheritance Tax (IHT) and ensuring that children are not disinherited by changes to marital status.

 Trusts can be written to come into force immediately, or can be effected upon your death if written into your Will.
-They can vary from being a simple clause in a Will that protects assets for a child until they reach a certain age, to a more complex Trust that cares for a disabled child who is unlikely to be able to manage their own affairs.
+They can vary from being a simple clause in a Will that protects assets for a child until they reach a certain age, to a more complex Trust that cares for a disabled child who may not be able to manage their own affairs.

-Below is a simplified explanation of two common Trust types – call us or book an appointment with one of our professionally trained advisors for a more detailed explanation that reflects your own circumstances.
+Below is an explanation of two common Trust types – call us or book an appointment with one of our Consultants for a more detailed explanation that reflects your own circumstances.

-Just like the Property Protection Trust (PPT) a Lifetime Interest Trust from Heritage (sometimes also called a Family Asset Protection Trust), effectively gives over ownership of specific assets to a Trust that you control and benefit from while you are alive (so you could receive interest and dividend payments for example, and buy or sell assets themselves).
+Just like the Property Protection Trust (PPT) a Lifetime Interest Trust ( also called a Family Asset Protection Trust), effectively gives over ownership of specific assets to a Trust that you control and benefit from while you are alive (so you could receive interest and dividend payments for example, and buy or sell assets themselves).

 If you die first, your partner could continue to benefit from the assets – in exactly the same way that they could continue to live in the family home under a PPT.
 Upon their death, the Trust and its contents pass down to your chosen beneficiaries as you have stipulated.